Forgery Defense Lawyer Florida

 Law enforcement officers and prosecutors in Florida take forgery offenses seriously and often aggressively investigate and prosecute alleged crimes of forgery or uttering a forged instrument.
 Under Florida law, both of these offenses may be charged as third degree felonies, which means you could face a potential sentence of up to five years in prison and a fine up to $5,000 in addition to restitution.
-Any person charged with a forgery offense should contact an experienced criminal defense attorney at the Cobb Criminal Defense Law Firm as soon as possible.
+Any person charged with a forgery offense should contact an experienced criminal defense attorney at Florida Criminal Defense Legal Group, PLLC as soon as possible.

 Cases involving allegations of forgery usually involve one of the following types of documents: